o3de/o3de.org/content/docs/user-guide/settings/developer-api.md

 The values that are associated with the JSON array underneath the "/O3DE/AzFramework/MyArray" key from the merger of the `streamer.setreg` file have been updated with the values of the `streamer.editor.setreg` file.

-### Merge settings registry files from directories
+### Merge Settings Registry files from directories

 Merging a specific `.setreg` or `.setregpatch` file or merging a JSON document requires only specifying the file name or JSON content.
-Merging a directory containing `.setreg` or `.setregpatch` files requires the not only the directory name, but also specifying a list of tags known as *specializations* to the merge API.
+Merging a directory containing `.setreg` or `.setregpatch` files requires not only the directory name but also specifying a list of tags known as *specializations* to the merge API.

-The following example contains the specializations of "automatedtesting", "automatedtesting\_gamelauncher", "game" and the current build configuration tag as part of it's name (debug, profile, release):
+The following example contains the specializations of `automatedtesting`, `automatedtesting_gamelauncher`, `game` and the current build configuration tag as part of its name (debug, profile, release):

 ```c++
 SettingsRegistryInterface::Specializations specializations{"automatedtesting", "automatedtesting_gamelauncher", "game", AZ_BUILD_CONFIGURATION_TYPE };